itisnow/my_transition/README.md

 We are going to build a new society with the use of Latex documents.
 Each of them is a transition proposals.
 As it is clear now that our socio-economic system is not capable to care for us (the people), we are going to build a new one.
-As far as this repository is concern the destination of this transition should be some kind of a system based on a Resource Based Economy.
+As far as this repository is concern the destination of this transition should be some kind of a system based on a Resource Based Economy [[RBE](http://www.thevenusproject.com/the-venus-project/resource-based-economy)]

-## Long term
+### Long term

 The best way to use our intelligence is to solve problems.
 One of the biggest problem ever seems to be: What we need to do to become a civilized society on a planetary level?